 If you are pregnant, Louisiana Healthcare Connections has a lot of pregnancy benefits for our members.
 These include:

 - Full pregnancy coverage at no cost to you

 - Up to $190 in healthy rewards for pregnancy care

 - Prescription medications at no cost to you

-- Access to our new Start Smart for Your Baby phone application
+- Access to our Start Smart for Your Baby mobile app

 Have more questions about potential pregnancy symptoms and how to get the healthcare you need?
 Give our member services department a call at 1-866-595-8133.